Military Intelligence

 • 25 October 1919

 • Regional Military Command (ZVV) for Slovakia was established and based in Bratislava.
-On that day, the 2nd Intelligence Department started its activity in the organisational structure of the Headquarters of the Regional Military Command.
+On that day, the 2nd Intelligence Department started its activities in the organisational structure of the Headquarters of the Regional Military Command.

 • 1926